department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-11-02_TechTeam4_Preview_Environment_Architecture.md

 8. VFS Teams are unclear on the benefits and intended use of Review Instances
 9. Review Instances can't be tested on real or virtual mobile devices

 As a result, review instance usage is fairly low.
-Over the past two weeks (as of 11/14/2022) under 10% of the review instances that get created are ever accessed by a user.
+As of 11/14/2022, less than 10% of the review instances that are automatically created are ever accessed by a user.

 ## Motivation

-The Preview Environment Architecture change is intended to update the creation of preview environments to the new EKS deployment strategy, reduce or remove the impact of the listed pain points, and increase VFS team use of the ephemeral environments that are created.
+The preview environment architecture change is intended to update the creation of preview environments to the new EKS deployment strategy, reduce or remove the impact of the listed pain points, and increase VFS team use of the ephemeral environments that are created.

 The EKS hosting paradigm for ephemeral environments enables preview environments to spin up more quickly, produce more consistent user experiences upon interaction with the environments, and enable greater customizability for each environment.
+Additionally, moving this platform process to the new EKS paradigm reduces the breadth and complexity of the infrastructure code that Platform needs to maintain in order to operate successfully.

 ## Design
 TBD